billkarsh/SpikeGLX/Markdown/Slot_Help.md

 will see most often in the software.
 For example, error messages will refer to a probe by its (slot, port, dock) address.

+You can also add simulated `SIM` slots in case you want to try running without any base stations.
+SIM slots can only run SIM probes.
+However, you can assign SIM probes to any address whether in a SIM or physical base station.

 #### Slot index ranges

 * PXI: **[2..18]** inclusive.
 * Onebox: **[20..31]** inclusive.
+* SIM: **[40,41]**.

 #### Slot index assignment

 * PXI: Fixed by position in chassis.
 * Onebox: Assigned by you in `Configure Slots` dialog.
+* SIM: Assigned by you in `Configure Slots` dialog.

 ### Ports